walterhiggins/WMPJS/README.md

 Computer Memory.

-## Horse-Clicker, A simple mini-game
+## Recipe 16: Horse-Clicker, A simple mini-game

 ### Goal
 This is the first recipe in a series of recipes which will introduce mini-games.
 In this recipe, basic game mechanics are introduced.
 Keeping score.

-## Snowball Fight, A player-vs-player mini-game
+## Recipe 17: Snowball Fight, A player-vs-player mini-game
 ### Goal
-This recipe and the followin recipe will go into much greater detail in developing and presenting a javascript mini-game within Minecraft.
+This recipe and the following recipe will go into much greater detail in developing and presenting a javascript mini-game within Minecraft.
 Each part of the mini-game source code will be explained.
 The goal of these two recipes will be to reinforce what the reader has learnt in the preceding recipes/chapters.

+# Appendices
 ## Using ScriptCraft with other Plugins

-# Appendices
+### Calling sendCommand() to programmtically use othe plugin commands
+### accessing the plugin API from javascript (get plugin by name - see example code on plugin.bukkit scriptcraft page)
+## Events reference
+A set of tables of events, one table for each set of events, Player Events, Server Events etc.
-## Appendix A Drone API
+## Drone API
-## Appendix B Java and Javascript Notes
+## Java and Javascript Notes
 A collection of gotchas
 1. Java Strings - converting from Java string to Javascript String
 2. Persistence API and Java objects.
 Persistence won't work for Java objects - only Javascript objects.
+3. Saving and restoring Location objects using utils module